ncktl/logcheck/README.md

 ### Analysis

+Logcheck will analyse the source code of the given file(s) and give recommendations for logging.

 ```sh
 python3 logcheck.py <file to be analyzed>
 ```

-By default, Logcheck will analyze the file and create a log file in the location of the provided code file with the name "analysis-of-filename.log"

 Example code files for the currently provided languages are provided in the code-examples folder.
 Run the Python example like this: